adrianrolla/LcdMenu/README.md

 - Function to call on menu item "click" or selection.
 Function can return next item id to set menu "cursor" or just use hardcoded "next item id" for such menu item.
 - "Next item id" to set menu "cursor" after function call is executed.

-First row in menu items array is home menu item.
+First row in menu items array is menu 'home'.

 See example, usage is very simple.